skjolber/3d-bin-container-packing/README.md

 <details>
   <summary>Algorithm details</summary>

+## Packaging controls
+The caller can take control over some aspects of the packaging process:

+### Manifest-controls
+Determines which boxes go into which containers, in which combinations.
+A classic example would to be to not package both lighters and dynamite in the same container.

+### Point-controls
+Determines which points are relevant for a specific box.
+For example, heavy items might be require only points at ground level.

+### Placement-controls
+Determines the best placement for a box.
+Can consider a range of options, like stability, stacking height, structural integrity and so on; even randomization is possible.

 ### Largest Area Fit First algorithm
 The implementation is based on [this paper][2], and is not a traditional [bin packing problem][1] solver.